 Bought from W.E.
 Hill & Sons by Fritz Kreisler in 1911, the ‘Parker Stradivari’ was made by the great English violin maker Daniel Parker in the early years of the 18th century.
-Its modelling and construction reflect a solid understanding of certain Stradivarian principles, but it was made by a relatively humble maker working 800 miles away in London – perhaps the most successful maker outside Italy to engage with Stradivari’s work during his lifetime.
+Its modeling and construction reflect a solid understanding of certain Stradivarian principles, but it was made by a relatively humble craftsman working 800 miles away in London – perhaps the most successful maker outside Italy to engage with Stradivari’s work during his lifetime.

 Although the violin would later be mythologized by Kreisler, the Hills and other aficionados of English violins, Alfred Hill’s diaries for February 8, 1911 provide a candid record of the day when Kreisler came to their Bond Street shop and tried the violin for the first time:

-Kreisler who was here yesterday and the day before has fallen in love with a Daniel Parker and preferred it to the tone of the Joseph Guarnerius we have recently bought back and belonged to Major Frewin.
+‘Kreisler who was here yesterday and the day before has fallen in love with a Daniel Parker and preferred it to the tone of the Joseph Guarnerius we have recently bought back and belonged to Major Frewin.
 He played one of his three concertos on it last night at his concert, and Clayton who was present, said he could not detect any difference between the tone of it and his Guarnerius.
 We know what good fiddles Parkers are from a tone and every other point of view, but to persuade the average violinist to recognise this seems a hopeless task.
-Kreisler intends to call it a Balestrieri, Certainly there is no one in Germany who would recognise a Parker… We have sold Kreisler the instrument for £50”.
+Kreisler intends to call it a Balestrieri.
+Certainly there is no one in Germany who would recognise a Parker… We have sold Kreisler the instrument for £50.’

 Kreisler’s frequent jests about re-christening the violin with an Italian attribution have played into its mythology.
 Kreisler seems to have delighted in fooling musicians and audiences by playing an instrument by an unknown English maker in place of his Guarneri, but his deception appears to have been a mischievous one, reflecting his delight and passion for the violin.
-Nonetheless in the 1940s when he showed it to Nathan Milstein at a New York party, so the legend goes, it had become the “Parker Stradivari”.
+Nonetheless in the 1940s when he showed it to Nathan Milstein at a New York party, so the legend goes, it had become the ‘Parker Stradivari’.
 Anecdotes about the violin appear time after time among the pages of The Strad magazine, which featured the instrument as part of a supplement marking its thousandth issue in April 1973, a year in which Ruggiero Ricci was likewise spotted comparing a Stradivari and Guarneri with a Parker.
 These all seem to be a re-telling of Alfred Hill’s original anecdote back in February 1911.

 Of Parker himself, frustratingly little is known.
 The majority of his instruments are signed in ink on the interior of the belly near the bottom block.
 The ink is susceptible to water damage, and therefore legible inscriptions with reliable dates are almost impossible to find.
 However, these hidden inscriptions, giving only his name, ‘London Fecit’ and a date, reveal that he was a small-master, who made instruments for the wholesale trade without having a retail premises of his own.
 Some of his violins bear the labels of Barak Norman, John Hare and Edward Lewis, placing him in a close-knit group of instrument makers who flourished under the shadow of St Paul’s Cathedral in the generation prior to 1725.
 Other instruments with these labels are closely connected to his style, but not enough to determine him as the maker, or enough to suggest collaborative work between several hands.

 The auction of instruments belonging to the architect Nicholas Hawksmoor in 1740 provides one of the earliest references likening Parker’s work to the finest Italians.
-Together with violins by Amati and Stainer the catalog included as consecutive lots “A Cremona Violin by Guernerius [sic]” and “A ditto by Parker”.
+Together with violins by Amati and Stainer the catalog included as consecutive lots ‘A Cremona Violin by Guernerius [sic]’ and ‘A ditto by Parker’.
 The connection of Hawksmoor and Parker is all the more tantalizing given that until 1714 the two must have have worked in very close proximity, as Hawksmoor was deputy to Christopher Wren for the completion of St Paul’s Cathedral.